florianwotin/TREX_IA/README.md

 # TREX_IA
 ## Introduction
-This part will describe the implementation a deep learning techniques and image classification to control the robot through the pathway thanks to the pictures taken by the webcam.
+This part will describe the implementation of deep learning techniques and image classification to control the robot through a pathway thanks to the pictures taken by the webcam.

 The different objectives are:
 - Import the files from the storage disk